lxc/linuxcontainers.org/README.md

     185.5.3.12:8777

-## LXD documentation

-Download the HTML of the LXD documentation from the latest workflow run at https://github.com/lxc/lxd/actions/workflows/sphinx.yml.
-Look for an artifact with filename `documentation.zip`.
-Unzip it into the local output folder:

-    mkdir -p linuxcontainers.org/output/lxd/docs/master
-    unzip documentation.zip -d linuxcontainers.org/output/lxd/docs/master/

-You must repeat this process after `./generate` runs, because it cleans the output folder.

 ## Man pages

 Download the man pages from jenkins https://jenkins.linuxcontainers.org/job/lxc-build-tarballs/ and unzip them into the respective folder.
 For LXC: